brendankellyODG/opendatagroup.github.io/Getting Started/Conform and Deploy a Model/index.md

 | Module Attached         | `# fastscore.module-attached:<module-name>` | Disables the import policy checking for imported module |
 | Disable Schema Checking | `# fastscore.schema.:<slot #>: in-use`  | Used during testing to disable schema checking          |

 For our example, the first annotation designates we will not be using the 'call-back'-style conformance.
 Note: this model and guide focus on a new form of conformance that is released in Version 1.10.
 There is also the ability to use the 'call-back conformance' which utilizes `begin` and `action` functions instead of the `slot` object as shown in [this example](https://opendatagroup.github.io/Knowledge%20Center/Tutorials/Gradient%20Boosting%20Regressor/).
-Both will run within the latest versions of the FastScore Engine.
+Both will run within the latest versions of the ModelOp Center Engine.

-Once we've defined this, we need to add the model execution script to FastScore with the following command:
+Once we've defined this, we need to add the model execution script to ModelOp Center with the following command:
 `fastscore model add <model-name> <source-file>` `fastscore model add xgboost_iris-py3 library/models/xgboost_iris.py3`